HolyBlackCat/cpp-tutorials/language/02_basic/20_objects_and_temporaries.md

 > ## Exercise
 >
 > Try to catch dangling references with [ASAN and UBSAN](./12_undefined_behavior.md#catching-ub).
-Observe how lifetime extension prevents dangling.
+Observe how the lifetime extension prevents dangling.